Investigating the performance of multi-objective optimization when learning Bayesian Networks: Materials and methods

 where $\pi_i = \{ v_j \mid v_j \to v_i \in V\}$ are $v_i$'s parents in the DAG, and $\bth_{v_i\mid \pi_i}$ is a probability density function.

-Let now $D$ be a dataset of sample size $m$ observations for the $n$ above mentioned random variables.
-Then, we can define the log-likelihood of the BN as:
+Let now $O$ be a dataset of $m$ observations for the $n$ above mentioned random variables.
+Then, we can define the log-likelihood (abbreviated as $LL$ in the rest of manuscript) of the BN as:

-However, such likelihood function is known to be monotonically increasing toward more complex solutions, that is, given an arbitrary network structure, adding arcs to it does not reduce its likelihood, hence leading to overfit \cite{koller2009probabilistic,caravagna2017learning}.
-To reduce this problem when estimating the quality of a given network structure, the log likelihood of the network is usually coupled with a regularization score $R(G)$ to penalize complex models over sparser ones:
+However, such likelihood function is known to be monotonically increasing toward more complex solutions, that is, given an arbitrary network structure, adding arcs to it does not reduce its likelihood, hence leading to overfitting solutions \cite{koller2009probabilistic,caravagna2017learning}.
+To contain this problem when estimating the quality of a given network structure, the log likelihood of the network is usually coupled with a regularizator score $R(G)$ to penalize complex models over sparser ones:

-The regularization term $R(G)$ is a penalty term for the number of parameters in the model and the size of the data.
-Specifically, being $m$ the number of samples, two broadly used scores are the Akaike information criterion (AIC) \cite{akaike1974new} where $R(G) = |G|$ and the Bayesian information criterion (BIC) \cite{schwarz1978estimating} where $R(G) = \frac{|G|}{2}\log m$.
+The regularizator term $R(G)$ in Eq. \ref{eq:fitness} is a penalty term for the number of parameters in the model and the size of the data.
+Specifically, two broadly used scores are the Akaike information criterion (AIC) \cite{akaike1974new} where $R(G) = |G|$ and the Bayesian information criterion (BIC) \cite{schwarz1978estimating} where $R(G) = \frac{|G|}{2}\log m$, where $m$ the number of samples.

-The problem of learning the structure of BNs can be framed as an optimization problem where the goal is to maximize the likelihood of the data while minimizing its complexity with respect to the network's structure.
-This problem is known to be NP-complete \cite{chickering1996learning}, although greedy procedures such as hill climbing or taboo search on likelihood scores coupled with a regularization term have been shown to be surprisingly effective to solve it \cite{koller2009probabilistic}.
+The problem of learning the structure of BNs can thus be formalized as an optimization problem where the goal is to maximize Eq. \ref{eq:fitness}, i.e., the likelihood of the data while minimizing its complexity with respect to the network's structure.
+This problem is known to be NP-complete \cite{chickering1996learning}, although greedy procedures such as hill climbing (HC) or taboo search on likelihood scores coupled with a regularizator term have been shown to be surprisingly effective to solve it and have been widely adopted in real world applications \cite{koller2009probabilistic}.

-The regularization term is generally effective to obtain BNs characterized by high likelihood and a controlled number of arcs, but it may prevent meaningful solutions from being considered when the relative increment in the likelihood function when adding arcs is not high enough to counterbalance the penalization due to the regularization term.
-In this paper we present an approach to explicitly account for model complexity when learning Bayesian Networks by means of multi-objective optimization, where we simultaneously characterize high likelihood solutions (objective function $1$) and low model complexity (objective function $2$).
+The regularizator term is generally effective to obtain BNs characterized by high likelihood and a controlled number of arcs, but it may prevent meaningful solutions from being considered if the relative increment in the likelihood function when adding arcs is not high enough to counterbalance the penalization due to the regularizator term.
+In this paper we present an approach to explicitly account for model complexity when learning BNs by means of multi-objective optimization, where we simultaneously characterize high likelihood solutions (objective function $1$) and low model complexity (objective function $2$).